François de Chevert

 During the campaign in the Provence, he seized the isles of Sainte-Marguerite, after which coup he was named lieutenant-general in 1748.
 With this title, he commanded the French flanking force at the victory of Hastenbeck.
 In the following year he also commanded the flanking force in the French victory at Lutterburg.

-During this illustrious career in the course of which he passed through all important ranks of the hierarchy, Chevert seems to have known nothing but success, save for one small defeat at the battle of Meer (or Mehr) in 1758, where a large component of his corps consisted of militia and inexperienced regular troops.
+During this career in the course of which he passed through all important ranks of the hierarchy, Chevert seems to have known nothing but success, save for one small defeat at the battle of Meer (or Mehr) in 1758, where a large component of his corps consisted of militia and inexperienced regular troops.
 He was a Major by the time he was awarded the order of Chevalier de Saint-Louis in 1742, becoming a Commander of that order in 1754 and a Grand Croix in 1758.
 He was also made a knight of the Polish Order of the White Eagle in 1758.
 He died in Paris, aged 73, whilst governor of Givet and Charlemont.